Tooth Extractions Little Rock

 Reasons Why Tooth Extractions are Necessary

 Tooth extraction isn’t something to take lightly.
 After all, natural teeth are your best tools for biting, chewing, and smiling.
-Given those facts, we usually suggest restorative procedures like root canal therapy or a dental crown instead.
+Given those facts, we usually suggest restorative procedures like root canal treatment or a dental crown instead.

-Still, there are times when an extraction is necessary to preserve your oral health.
+Still, there are times when extraction is necessary to preserve your oral health.
 In particular, our office may suggest it if you suffer one (or more) of the following:

 The Process of Removing a Tooth